ffromani/vmmi/SPEC.md

 A VMMI compliant implementation must react to the following signals

+- SIGUSR1: send a new status message to stdout as soon as possible.
-- SIGTERM: exit early as possible, but MUST free any resources and clean up the system, must NOT abort the current migration
+- SIGTERM: exit early as possible, but MUST free any resources and clean up the system, must NOT abort the current migration.
 - SIGSTOP: abort the current migration, perform any other operation like SIGTERM was received.
-- SIGINT: like SIGSTOP
+- SIGINT: like SIGSTOP.

 ### Parameters